rainrambler/AnyuWiki/pages/PhotoPrism.md

 - https://photoprism.app/
-- PhotoPrism® is an AI-Powered Photos App for the Decentralized Web.
+- PhotoPrism® is an AI-Powered Photos App for the [[Decentralized Web]].
 -